AllYourBot/hostedgpt/README.md

 # HostedGPT

-HostedGPT is a free, open-source alternative to ChatGPT.
-You can run it on your own computer or any server that supports Ruby on Rails, just bring your own OpenAI API key.
+HostedGPT is a free, open-source chat interface in the style of ChatGPT.
+You can run it on any server or even your own computer.
+It's a Ruby on Rails app.
+Just bring your own OpenAI API key.
 All the core functionality of ChatGPT is already working (e.g. GPT-3.5 and GPT-4, starting new conversations, streaming responses, asking about attached images, etc).
-The main thing missing is the mobile app but that's coming soon.
+The main thing missing is the mobile app but that's coming soon and it already works well as a mobile web app.

+Plus, this app has extra features.
+You can use Anthropic's Claude 3 in the same interface as GPT-4.
+You can also switch assistants in the middle of a conversation.

 This project is actively looking for contributors to help make it great.
-The goal is for *every* feature that exists in ChatGPT to exist in this app, then we can start adding lots of new features and extensions beyond what ChatGPT supports.
+The goal is for *every* feature that exists in ChatGPT to exist in this app along with many improvements.

 ### Some favorite features of HostedGPT